kvarak/dnd/docs/_Classes/fighter.md

     At the start of your turn, if affected by any effect that places one of these conditions on you: blinded, deafened, frightened, charmed, paralyzed, petrified, stunned or unconscious, you can make an additional saving throw against it with advantage.

 - #### Studious Eye
-    When making an insight or investigation check while observing something, add your superiority die to the ability check.
+    When making an *Perception* or *Investigation* check while observing something or someone, add your superiority die to the ability check.
 You can do this after the roll, but before you know the result.

 - #### Sweeping Attack
     When you hit a creature with a melee weapon attack, you can attempt to damage another creature with the same attack.
 Choose another creature adjacent to the original target and within your reach.
 If the original attack roll would hit the second creature, it takes damage equal to your superiority die.
 The damage is of the same type dealt by the original attack.